Melukote: Cheluva-Narayana Swamy Temple

-The principal temple is a square building of large dimensions but very plain, dedicated to Lord Cheluva-Narayana Swamy or Thirunarayana.
-The utsavamurthi, which is a metallic image, represents the deity who is called Shelvapillai, Cheluva Raya and Cheluvanarayana Swamy, whose original name appears to have been Ramapriya (meaning "Rama's Favourite").
+The principal temple is a square building of large dimensions but very plain, dedicated to Lord Cheluva-Narayana Swamy or Thirunarayanar.
+The utsavamurthi, which is a metallic image, represents the deity who is called Selva Pillai, Sampath Kumaran, Cheluva Raya and Cheluvanarayana Swamy, whose original name appears to have been Ramapriya (meaning "Rama's Favourite").
 It is believed that this utsavamurthi belonged to and was worshipped by Lord Rama and the kings of the surya vamsa Dynasty for generations.
 Later the same deity was given to a king of Chandra vamsam (the dynasty of Lord Krishna) and was worshipped by Lord Krishna and many generations.
 So CheluvaNarayana is so unique that he was worshipped by both Rama and Krishna.

 According to a legend, this metallic image was lost for many centuries and was recovered by Sri Ramanujacharya.
 The annual report of the Mysore Archeaelogical Department (p.
 57) states, on the strength of epigraphic evidence, that the presiding deity of this temple was already a well-known object of worship before Sri Ramanujacharya worshipped at the shrine, in December 1098, and even before he came to the Mysore region.